Anatomy of a Gallstone

 Life Without a Gallbladder

 Can you live without your gallbladder?
 Yes.
 The gallbladder simply functions as a storage area for bile.
 Without a gallbladder, bile simply drains directly into the small intestines from the liver at a steady rate all day.
-This may increase your chance of having diarrhea .
+Some people may have softer and more frequent stools as a result.

 Persons with gallstones that are not causing symptoms need to carefully weigh the risks of gallbladder removal surgery against potential complications that could occur if the gallbladder is not removed.
 These complications include eventually developing a painful complication of gallstones.
 Talk with your doctor to learn more.